VoronDesign/VoronUsers/printer_mods/hymness1/Quickdraw_probe_Voron_Switchwire/README.md

 * 2x M2x10 Self Tapping
 * About 1m of 24AWG wire

-If you want to go with the modded carriage instead of the probe drop-in replacement, you can find it at Annex Engineering : https://github.com/Annex-Engineering/Quickdraw_Probe
+If you want to go with the modded carriage instead of the probe drop-in attachment, you can find it at Annex Engineering : https://github.com/Annex-Engineering/Quickdraw_Probe